adepeju4/Group-Four/README.md

 - ALWAYS PUSH TO DEVELOP AND NOT MASTER.

 BONUS

 - Type "npm run format" to format your css codes.

--Type "npm run lint" to format your jsx codes.
+- Type "npm run lint" to format your jsx codes.

-- Updates on notices will be updated here from time to time and on the whatsapp group.
+- Updates on notices will be shared here from time to time and on the whatsapp group.

 Goodluck!